-- C- Team collaboration on a goal gives us accountability beyond ourselves.
+- C- Team collaboration on a objectives l gives us accountability beyond ourselves.
 It is also assuring that we are not the only ones shouldering the responsibility.

-- O- Goal outcomes that are difficult and more challenging raise our game and willingness to learn.
-This does not mean they should be unrealistic but goals need to drive significant improvement to get our attention.
+- O- Outcomes that are difficult and more challenging raise our game and willingness to learn.
+This does not mean they should be unrealistic but need to drive significant improvement to get our attention.

 - R- Keep a written record to track and measure success.
 Research shows we are 42% more likely to achieve goals when we do this.

 - E- Envision your results to find more success.
 This means we visualize it regularly in detail and the steps we will take to win.
 As we do, the difficult goal seems more realistic and we increase our commitment.
 Social psychologist Dr. Emily Balcetis at NYU, shows visualization makes goals 30% more doable, 17% easier and 23% more achievable.
 This is similar to the mental rehearsal.
 Olympic athletes do it in preparation for events with the world’s elite competitors.